kvmuralikrishna1993/CodeBrush/codebrush/CodingPatterns/README.md

 ### Example Problem: Subsets
 **Problem:** Given a set of numbers, return all possible subsets.

-## 10. Modified Binary codebrush.Search Pattern
+## 10. Modified Binary Search Pattern
 ### Concept
 Binary search is modified to work in unsorted or rotated arrays instead of just sorted ones.